 Introduction to the Worldwide Review of Bottom Fisheries

-Jessica Sanders presented an “Introduction to the Worldwide Review of Bottom Fisheries” and the future plans for FAO to update the World Wide Review of Bottom Fisheries in the High Seas that was published in 2009 based on information collected in 2003-2006.
-This was the first publication that documented the major global ABNJ deep sea fisheries using bottom contact fishing gears at depths of 200 m and below.
-The main chapters were organized by region and described the geography and bathymetry, management regimes, major deep sea fisheries, stock status, impacts on VMEs, IUU fishing, measures and reporting gaps.
-A similar format will be used to update this review based on information provided for 2007-2013.
-The first edition covered nine regions, and this will be extended to 11 regions in the updated edition, including the western central Atlantic that is relevant to this workshop and was not included in the first edition.
-It is expected that this review would detail the wider initiatives to reduce bycatch, leaving the more specific VME related issues that was in the first review to a new “sister” publication on VME processes and practices that is described below.
-It is hoped that a mechanism can be developed with participants at this workshop to allow for the drafting of the chapter on the Western Central Atlantic.
+Jessica Sanders presented an “Introduction to the Worldwide Review of Bottom Fisheries” and the future plans for FAO to update the Worldwide Review of Bottom Fisheries in the High Seas that was published in 2009 based on information collected in 2003–06.
+This was the first publication to document the major global ABNJ deep-sea fisheries using bottom-contact fishing gear at depths of 200 m and below.
+The main chapters were organized by region and described the geography and bathymetry, management regimes, major deep-sea fisheries, stock status, impacts on VMEs, IUU fishing, measures and reporting gaps.
+A similar format will be used to update this review based on information provided for 2007–2013.
+The first edition covered 9 regions, and this will be extended to 11 regions in the updated edition, including the Western Central Atlantic, which was relevant to this workshop but not included in the first edition.
+This review is expected to detail the wider initiatives to reduce bycatch, leaving the more specific VME-related issues that were in the first review to a new “sister” publication on VME processes and practices (described below).
+The hope was expressed that a mechanism could be developed with participants at the workshop to allow for the drafting of the chapter on the Western Central Atlantic.

 VME current processes and practices report

-Dr. Tony Thompson presented an overview of a new synthesis of VME information that FAO plan to develop as a follow on from the 2010 meeting “FAO Workshop on the Implementation of the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas – Challenges and Ways Forward”.
+Dr Tony Thompson presented an overview of a new synthesis of VME information that FAO plans to develop as a follow on from the 2010 meeting “FAO Workshop on the Implementation of the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas – Challenges and Ways Forward”.
 It is also expected that the publication will be useful to States during their preparation for the next UN Review on deep-sea fisheries.
-It is expected that this publication will provide a useful overview to policy makers, managers and scientists.
+It is expected that this publication will provide a useful overview to policy-makers, managers and scientists.

 Participants noted the importance of such a publication, especially when combined with the update of the Worldwide Review of Bottom Fisheries in the High Seas.
 Participants agreed that it would be helpful for FAO to provide an initial draft of the chapter for the WECAFC area, but noted that the draft should be completed by experts within the WECAFC community to provide the details.
-It is appreciated that there is little information within the WECAFC region and that any expansion from the deep-sea fisheries in the north Atlantic could result in the development of an unknown and uncontrolled fishery in the western central Atlantic.
-It was there seen as important to investigate further what has happened and may happen in the WECAFC ABNJ.
+It is appreciated that there is little information within the WECAFC region and that any expansion from the deep-sea fisheries in the North Atlantic could result in the development of an unknown and uncontrolled fishery in the Western Central Atlantic.
+It was therefore seen as important to investigate further what has happened and may happen in the WECAFC ABNJ.
 The group felt that “ownership” of the WECAFC ABNJ by member States was important and that the UN Part VII Assistance Fund could be used to support this.

-FAO Global VME database
+FAO Global VME DataBase